Introduction to High Speed PCB Designing: How to Eliminate Crosstalk

 Crosstalk is usually thought of as happening between two parallel traces running next to each other on the same layer.
 There is an even greater possibility, though, for crosstalk to occur between two parallel traces running next to each other on adjacent layers.
 This is called broadside coupling, and it is more likely to happen because the two adjacent signal layers are separated by a very small amount of core thickness.
 This thickness can be 4 mils (0.1 millimeters) which is sometimes less than spacing between two traces on the same layer.

-Removing the potential for crosstalk from your design
+Removing the potential for crosstalk from your high speed design

 Fortunately you are not at the mercy of crosstalk.
-By designing your board to minimize the potential of crosstalk situations, you can avoid these problems.
-Here are some design techniques that will help you to eliminate the possibility of crosstalk on your board:
+By having high speed PCB design that is focused on minimizing the potential of crosstalk situations, you can avoid these problems.
+Here are some high speed design techniques that will help you to eliminate the possibility of crosstalk on your board:

 Keep as large of a distance as possible between differential pairs and other signal routing.
 The rule of thumb is gap = 3 times the trace width.